Trustees of Columbia University in the City of New York: King's College

-The board of trustees was originally established in 1754 as the board of governors of King's College with 41 members, replacing the ten-member Lottery Commission appointed by the New York Assembly to oversee lottery funds allocated to the establishment of the college.
+The charter originally established the board of governors of King's College with 41 members, replacing the ten-member Lottery Commission appointed by the New York Assembly to oversee lottery funds allocated to the establishment of the college.
+These board members named in the charter would be replaced by successors chosen by the board when positions became vacant.
 The board of governors originally included several ex officio members, including, crown officials, members of the colonial government, and ministers of various Protestant denominations: